-While traditional co-housing projects focus on family and children, the Portland, ME based Coastal Co-Housing units were designed as a retirement community.
+While traditional co-housing projects focus on family and children, these Portland, ME based units were designed as a retirement community.
 Considering owners’ desires to be with aging friends and family, architects designed multi-generational senior living spaces.
 Co-housing differs from standard condominium development and master-planned subdivisions because the development is designed by, or with considerable input from, its future residents.
 The design process customarily emphasizes fostering social relationships among its residents.
 Common facilities are based on the actual needs of the residents, rather than on what a developer thinks will help sell units.

 Architect: Richard Renner | Architects